rajanverma89/currencyfair-test/README.md

 To run this project, you will need to configure following things:

-1) Configure Rabbitmq on default port: 61613
+1) Configure Rabbitmq on default port: 61613.
+Also, enable Rabbitmq's STOMP plugin.

 2) Configure MongoDb on default port: 27107